 Please note that the conclusion of the contract of carriage and the handling of the travel service are solely and exclusively carried out by Deutsche Bahn AG.

 We wish you a pleasant journey.

 1To read the instructions for your booking, please click here.
+Please clarify all further technical and organisational questions directly with the provider, Deutsche Bahn AG.
 If you have any technical questions regarding the booking process, simply call +49 (0)1806 – 99 66 44.
 Our technical hotline is open every day from 7:30am – 9pm.
 Calls cost EUR 0.20 from a German landline, and max.
 EUR 0.60 per call from a mobile network.

 Travel by Car